dalpay/Music-Similarity-Search/README.md

 # Feature-Based Music Similarity Search
 This repo contains the data processing pipeline for a content-based music similarity search.
 The pipeline indexes the Million Song Dataset by computing an embedding vector from the timbre and pitches features for each song in parallel on a Spark cluster.
-The song information and vectors is written to a PostgreSQL database and a locality-sensitive hashing similarity search index is constructed on the vectors through Faiss.
+The song metadata and vectors are written to a PostgreSQL database and a locality-sensitive hashing similarity search index is constructed on the vectors through Faiss.
 The results of the similarity search are displayed through a frontend developed using Dash that shows the most similar songs to selected song.

 ## Components and Dependencies
 - The Million Song Datset is loaded from the [public snapshot](https://aws.amazon.com/datasets/million-song-dataset/) onto **AWS EBS**.